Two unsung ways Amazon Echos are actually pretty consumer-friendly

 Live blog: The best deals from Amazon's October Prime Early Access Sale

 Oh, sure.
-We've subsequently adopted many of her sisters.
+We've subsequently adopted many of her siblings.
 We have some later-generation Echos, a bunch of Echo Dots, and a few Echo Shows.

 My wife and I bought the first three or four, and then as I started writing about them regularly, Amazon sent me review units.
 That's how I got the Echo Show 10 that follows me around the room in my office as I move.